-The following are a selected list of sources which I have used in my own research and which I have used to inform my blog.
+The following are a selected list of sources that can be found for free online.
 I am continually updating this bibliography and it is neither comprehensive nor exhaustive.
-There are oogles of books out there about the Vikings, and these are but a select few that I find most useful.
-I will be continually adding more books as I come across them in my research, as well as links to online primary sources as I find them/as they are published.
+There are innumerable books out there about the Vikings, and these are but a select few that I find both useful and accessible to the average Viking history enthusiast.
+I will be continually adding more books as I come across them, as well as links to online primary sources as I find them/as they are published.

 Sources for Mythology found online

 For a translation of Snorri Sturluson’s Prose Edda, a good translation is available on Project Gutenberg.
 CLICK HERE. (retrieved 01/23/17)